aws-samples/shopfloor-connectivity/docs/README.md

 ## Data Change Filters

-A data change filter can be configured at source and channel values level.
+A [data change filter](./core/change-filter-configuration.md) can be configured at source and channel values level.
 If a filter is configured at source level it is applied on all values for that source.
 Filters configured at value level take precedence over a filter at source level.
 Values only pass a filter if a value has changed at least, or beyond, a configured value since the last value that was passed.
 This value can be a percentage or absolute value.
 The initial value will always pass the filter.
 It is also possible to specify a time interval in which at least a value will pass the filter.
 These filters can only be applied on single numeric values.

 ## Value Change Filters

-A value change filter will pass a value if it matches a filter expression.
+A [value change filter](./core/value-filter-configuration.md) will pass a value if it matches a filter expression.
 A filter expression can consist of one or more operators like `==`,`!=`,`>`,`>=`,`<`,`<=`, combined in `&&` and `||` groups.
 For non-numeric values, only the == and != operators can be used.

 ## Condition Filters

-After the Data Change and Value Change filters, if any, have been applied Condition filter can be used to select values based on other values of the same source.
+After the Data Change and Value Change filters, if any, have been applied [Condition filters](./core/condition-filter-configuration.md) can be used to select values based on other values of the same source.
 This makes it posible to include or exclude values if other values, or combinations of values do exist, or do not exist in the same source.
 Operators that can be used are :